Authored by the expert who managed and guided the team behind the Australia Property Pack

 What are the total closing costs in Australia in 2026 as a percentage?

-As of early 2026, total closing costs in Australia for foreign buyers typically range from 10% to 15% of the purchase price, compared to approximately 5% to 7% for Australian citizens and permanent residents.
+As of early 2026, total closing costs when buying property in Australia as a foreign buyer typically range from about 10% to 17% of the purchase price, which is significantly higher than the 5% to 7% that Australian residents usually pay, because of the foreign buyer duty surcharges that most states add on top of standard stamp duty.

-The specific fee categories making up the total percentage in Australia include stamp duty (transfer duty), foreign purchaser duty surcharge (7% to 9% depending on state), FIRB application fees (starting at A$14,700 for properties under A$1 million), conveyancing or legal fees, building and pest inspections, and registration fees.
+The main fee categories that make up this total in Australia are base stamp duty (also called transfer duty), the foreign buyer surcharge duty, FIRB application fees (starting at around A$14,000 for properties under A$1 million), conveyancing and legal fees, building and pest inspections, title registration, and lender fees if you are taking out a mortgage.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Australia.